crueber/mean-coffee-starter/README.md

 * Extra modules: CoffeeScript, Nodemon, Bower, and Grunt
 * No generator to change OAuth- No reason to second guess the intentions of the developer.
 * CSRF removed.
 Unnecessary when dealing with SPA applications.
+* Added winston, and set logger to a global.
+One needs a logger in the rest of the app!

 What You Need
 -------------